-We currently operate in a single business segment developing a portfolio of innovative, late-stage product candidates targeting neurological diseases, including rare disorders.
+We currently operate in a single business segment developing a portfolio of treatments in therapeutic areas including neuroscience, immunology and oncology.
 See additional information in our financial statements contained in Part II, Item 8 of this Annual Report.

 Corporate Information